 Greenvale is a significant grower of potatoes in its own right, but also boasts the largest and most diverse grower base in the UK, supplemented with imports at key times.

-M & S is sponsor of Session 3: Technology & Innovation at the 2013 Conference.
+M & S is sponsor of Session 2: Vision & Inspiration at the 2014 Conference.

 Marks & Spencer is one of the UK's leading retailers with around 21 million customers visiting our stores each week.
 We sell high quality, great value clothing and home products, as well as outstanding quality food.
 Our eco and ethical plan, Plan A, sets out how we will become the world's most sustainable retailer by 2015.
 An important part of this activity is our 'Farming for the Future' programme.
 Through this we are helping farm businesses in our supply base, both here and across the globe, identify opportunities for improvements in efficiency, environmental performance and ethical practice, to help improve profitability and provide a sustainable supply chain that can continue to deliver quality and innovation for the long term.

-Massey Ferguson is sponsor of the First Morning Session and Lunch at the 2013 Oxford Farming Conference.
+Massey Ferguson is sponsor of the First Morning Session and Lunch on Day 1 at the 2014 Oxford Farming Conference.

-McDonald's is sponsoring the 2013 Chairman's Reception for Speakers, Scholars, Patrons and Sponsors and a Scholars' Workshop.
+McDonald's is sponsoring the 2014 Chairman's Reception and the Scholars' Workshop.

-McDonald’s opened its first restaurant in the UK almost 40 years ago and during this time we are proud of the successful business we have built.
+McDonald’s opened its first restaurant in the UK 40 years ago and during this time we are proud of the successful business we have built.
 As a food business we are passionate about sourcing the very best ingredients for our menu and we are incredibly proud of the world class supply chain we have built over the last four decades.
-A supply chain that enables us to purchase over 55% of the ingredients for our menu from over 17,500 UK and Irish farmers with an annual shopping bill of over £320m.
-Earlier this year, this passion to buy high quality ingredients, as locally as possible led to us launch our new Farm Forward programme: a long-term programme designed to demonstrate our support for British and Irish farmers who share our passion for quality produce, animal welfare and sustainable business practices.
+We look to source food locally wherever possible, and our annual spend on ingredients from our British and Irish supply chain has grown to more than £360 million.
+This includes quality produce like organic milk, free-range eggs, Freedom Food pork and 100% British and Irish beef.
+We will continue to work with farmers through Farm Forward, our long-term programme to support British and Irish farmers who share our passion for quality produce, animal welfare and sustainable business practices.

-Moy Park is the leading provider of fresh, locally farmed and produced chicken in the UK and is recognised as one of the largest producers of organic, free range and corn fed poultry in Europe.
-The company, which is headquartered in Craigavon, Northern Ireland has a long established farming heritage, which dates back to 1943.
-Moy Park works with over 800 poultry farmers in the UK, supplying four main fresh poultry facilities in Northern Ireland, Lincolnshire and Derbyshire, as well as producing a wide range of convenience foods at its other modern, well equipped sites.
-Moy Park has pioneered breeding and farming standards particularly in the development of higher welfare chicken.
-In addition, Moy Park has developed award-winning agricultural training and development programmes across its agricultural business, encouraging a wide range of people to develop a successful career in farming.
+Moy Park is a top 20 UK food company and now a billion pound business, employing 12,000 people across four countries.
+The company is also one of the largest producers of organic, free range and corn fed poultry in Europe.
+Moy Park, which is headquartered in Craigavon, Northern Ireland has a long established farming heritage, celebrating its 70th year in 2013.
+The company works with 800 poultry farmers in the UK, supplying four fresh poultry facilities in Northern Ireland, Lincolnshire and Derbyshire, as well as producing a wide range of convenience foods in its industry leading production sites.
+Moy Park has pioneered breeding and farming standards particularly in the development of higher welfare chicken and supports the ongoing major investment across its farming base.

 The National Farm Research Unit runs the OFC post-conference survey and analysis.